poole/hyde/software.md

 * Both MacOSX and Windows: copy and paste the following code onto the command line and execute by hitting "Enter":
 `conda install -c conda-forge plotnine`

+**For Intermediate Python courses,** you are welcome to use whatever interface is most comfortable for you.
+Some suggestions are as follows (please see the HackMD page for your course to see what your instructor will be using):
+* [Atom](https://atom.io), a text editor, which requires you to also install [Hydrogen](https://atom.io/packages/hydrogen) as well as a separate version of Python (e.g., if you've already installed Anaconda) (*preferred*)
+* [Visual Studio Code](https://code.visualstudio.com), a streamlined code editor
+* [Spyder](https://www.spyder-ide.org), a scientific IDE (integrated development environment) installed with Anaconda and available in the Anaconda Navigator

 ### R and RStudio